Every day, priests minutely examine the Law

 So short and sweet, we almost don't notice its deep cut into our pretenses.

 If we want to be learned, then we can read the scriptures, memorize them, chant them.
-But if we want true knowledge, then we must do something much harder -- step outside and fall silent.
+But if we want true knowledge, then we must do something much harder -- walk outside and fall silent.
 When we can do that, and recognize the hidden touch behind it all, only then have we really understood what we've been studying all that time.